Towards a Perceptual Evaluation Framework for Lighting Estimation: Evaluating lighting estimation methods with perceptual data

-Overall, Weber~\etal~\cite{weber2022editable} seems to be the preferred method across all indoor experiments.
+\myparagraph{Methods should predict a combination of HDR lighting and plausible textures.} Overall, Weber~\etal~\cite{weber2022editable} seems to be the preferred method across all indoor experiments.
 It combines HDR lighting estimation that is similarly accurate to that of Gardner~\etal~\cite{gardner2019deep} (task 1, diffuse) with plausible textures closely matching the ground truth (task 1, glossy).
 Results from task 2 also reveal that its composites are consistently judged to be plausibly blended with their surroundings.
 Both EverLight~\cite{Dastjerdi_2023_ICCV} and StyleLight~\cite{wang2022stylelight} are GAN-based approaches that aim at predicting HDR lighting and textures as well.
-Whilst they do succeed at predicting visually pleasing textures which create believable reflections on glossy materials, their drop in performance when diffuse materials are used indicates that they seem to struggle at generating accurate (task 1, diffuse) and plausible (task 2, diffuse) HDR lighting.
-These results point to the fact that accurate HDR lighting estimation is important in the diffuse spheres experiments, as it is the main available cue, and that plausible textures are more important than accurate lighting for glossy objects.
+Whilst they do succeed at predicting visually pleasing textures that create believable reflections on glossy materials, their drop in performance when diffuse materials are used indicates that they seem to struggle at generating accurate (task 1, diffuse) and plausible (task 2, diffuse) HDR lighting.
+These results indicate that accurate HDR lighting estimation is important in the diffuse spheres experiments, and that plausible textures seem more important for glossy objects.